18 Places to Visit Near Amsterdam by Train

 Purchasing tickets & taking the train

 Getting around Amsterdam on the train will require you to purchase a train ticket.
-This can be done in a variety of different ways: Online, inside the Amsterdam Central Station from the yellow and blue machines (see above) or from the service desk inside the Amsterdam Central Station.
-The machines take (credit) card and coins (no notes).
+This can be done in a variety of different ways: Online, inside the Amsterdam Central Station from the yellow and blue machines (see above), or from the service desk inside the Amsterdam Central Station.
+The machines take (credit) cards and coins (no notes).

 Useful information: Check the latest timetables and book your tickets for both domestic and international trains online.